APRIL 20 - BIRTHS

 William Bartram

-Born 20 Apr 1739; died 22 Jul 1823.
+Born 20 Apr 1739; died 22 Jul 1823 at age 84.

 American traveller and naturalist, the son of botanist John Bartram, whom he accompanied on botanical expeditions.
 From 1773, William Bartram made his own exploration of several Southern states, observing the wildlife: birds, animals, fishes as well as plants.
 He also made notes on life of the Indians.
 He wrote about his journeys in much the reprinted Travels (1791).
 Alexander Wilson, a Scottish immigrant to America, was inspired to become a leading ornithologist with Bartram's coaching.
 When Benjamin Smith Barton authored the first botanical textbook published in the U.S., Elements of Botany (1803), Bartram illustrated it.

-APRIL 20 - DEATHS
+APRIL 20 – DEATHS – Scientists died on April 20th

 Alfred Cort Haddon

-Died 20 Apr 1940 (born 24 May 1855)
+Died 20 Apr 1940 at age 84 (born 24 May 1855).

 English anthropologist who is recognised as one the founders of modern British anthropology as an observational science.
 He began as a professor of zoology, and in 1888 spent eight months studying the coral reefs and marine zoology of the Torres Straits.
 He thereby became interested in the folk-lore, ceremonies and beliefs of the islanders and began to rescue such fast-perishing knowledge by collecting information from the elders.
 He organised the Cambridge Anthropological Expedition to the Torres Strait Islands in 1898, as he saw a need in the field of ethnology to make intensive studies in limited areas.
 Upon his return, he changed disciplines from biology to ethnology at the Cambridge University Museum.*«

-Magic and Fetishism, by Alfred Cort Haddon.
+Magic and Fetishism, by Alfred Cort Haddon. - book suggestion.

 Charles Sumner Tainter

-Died 20 Apr 1940 (born 25 Apr 1854)
+Died 20 Apr 1940 at age 85 (born 25 Apr 1854).

 American inventor of various sound-recording instruments, including the photophone (1880, with Alexander Graham Bell), an instrument for transmitting sound to a distance through the agency of light, using sensitive selenium cells.
 He also developed the Graphophone (1881, patented 1886; with Chichester A. Bell, a cousin of Alexander Graham Bell).
-This greatly improved on the tinfoil surface and rigid stylus then used by Thomas A. Edison.
+This greatly improved on the tinfoil surface and rigid stylus then used by Thomas Edison.
 Tainter devising a wax-coated cardboard cylinder and a flexible recording stylus which incised the grooves (rather than embossing) to achieve better reproduction, making the phonograph and the dictagraph commercially possible.

 William Henry Holmes

-Died 20 Apr 1933 (born 1 Dec 1846)
+Died 20 Apr 1933 at age 86 (born 1 Dec 1846).

 American archaeologist, artist, and museum director who helped to establish professional archaeology in the United States.
 He was a geologist and outstanding illustrator who turned to archaeology while working for the U.S. Geological Survey (1875) and became an expert on southwestern Indian art and prehistoric ceramics and stone implements.
 His knowledge of geology, archaeology, anthropology, and ethnology made him a master in the scientific documentation of landscapes.
 His achievements included important publications on Indian cultures in prehistory and on Mayan civilization at Chichen Itza.
 He was chief of the Bureau of American Ethnology (1902-09) and director of the National Gallery of Art (1920-32).